-The motion passed 4 to 3, with Council members Pollard, Reed, McLaughlan, and Fife in favor.
-Mayor Friedberg and Council members Pappas and Montague felt the four propositions should be presented and voted against the motion.
+In August, 2016, the motion passed 4 to 3, with Council members Pollard, Reed, McLaughlan, and Fife in favor.
+Against were Mayor Friedberg and Council members Pappas and Montague, who all felt the four propositions should be presented separately.
 Most Bellaire voters were unaware that they were now voting for stand-alone sidewalks as well as street and drainage upgrades.

 Stand-alone sidewalks are sidewalks retrofitted into yards along one side of a street and not connected to any street or drainage reconstruction.
 They may join ‘orphan’ sidewalks (the sidewalks to nowhere) built in conjunction with new construction homes.
 They may be 4 feet wide or 5 feet wide.

 The City has no comprehensive plan for sidewalks.
 Do we need more sidewalks?
 If so, why and where?
 What would be an acceptable width – 3 feet, or 4, or 5?
 On just one side of a street, or on both sides?
 What might cause a street to be excluded from any sidewalks?
 What concerns do residents have about a sidewalk retrofitted into their yards?

 The list of sidewalks to be installed is based on the arbitrary decisions of the City staff and members of City Council, who insist they are needed for safety or for access to public spaces, while providing no traffic studies or evidence of any injuries to residents.
 In fact many residents walk in the street even though they have a sidewalk available just a few feet away.